Are you choosing between DIY and High-Tech Prefab Tiny House? Read that post first if you want to DIY or continue for Modern High-Tech…

 The production version of the printer will have the ability to print a single story, 600-800 square foot home in under 24 hours for less than $4,000.
 That’s absolutely amazing!
 That’s what we would call affordable housing.
 It is obvious that you would have to re-evaluate our priorities and seriously de-clutter in order to fit your life into 800 square feet – so, check our blog post which lists the pros and cons of tiny living.

-For those looking to go off-grid while striving for a hassle-free living, it is a perfect solution: just order it to be delivered to your desired location.
+For those looking to go off-grid while striving for hassle-free living, this modern tiny house is a perfect solution: just order it to be delivered to your desired location.
 You can put your DIY touches to decorate the space and add color accents with a compact, multi-functional furniture.

-The “invisible” tiny house disappears in its surroundings
+3. The “invisible” prefab tiny house disappears in its surroundings

 The transportable design fits on a standard trailer and will have a minimal impact on the land.